Meher Baba: 1940–1949: Masts and the New Life

-In the 1930s and 1940s, Meher Baba worked extensively with masts, or those "intoxicated with God".
+In the 1930s and 1940s, Meher Baba worked with masts, or those "intoxicated with God".
 According to Baba, these individuals are disabled by their enchanting experience of the higher spiritual planes.
-Although outwardly masts may appear irrational or insane, Baba claimed that their spiritual status was elevated, and that by meeting with them he helped them to move forward spiritually while enlisting their aid in his spiritual work.
-One of the best known of these masts, known as Mohammed Mast, lived at Meher Baba's encampment at Meherabad until his death in 2003.
+Although outwardly masts may appear irrational or insane, Baba claimed that their spiritual status was elevated, and that by meeting with them he helped them to progress spiritually while enlisting their aid in his spiritual work.
+One of these masts, Mohammed, lived at Meher Baba's encampment at Meherabad until his death in 2003.

-During his journey in 1946, he went to Sehwan Sharif to meet a well known sufi saint and a successor of Lal Shahbaz Qalandar, Murshid Nadir Ali Shah, whom Baba called an advanced pilgrim.
+During his journey in 1946, Meher Baba went to Sehwan Sharif to meet a Sufi saint and descendant of Lal Shahbaz Qalandar, Murshid Nadir Ali Shah, whom Baba referred to as an advanced pilgrim.

-In 1949 Baba began an enigmatic period that he called the New Life.
-Following a series of questions on their readiness to obey even the most difficult of his requests, Baba selected 20 companions to join him in a life of complete "hopelessness and helplessness".
+In 1949, Baba began a period that he called the New Life.
+Following a series of questions on their readiness to obey even the most difficult of his requests, Baba selected twenty companions to join him in a life of complete "hopelessness and helplessness".

 He made provisions for those dependent on him, after which he and his companions otherwise gave up nearly all property and financial responsibilities.
-They traveled about India incognito while begging for food and carrying out Baba's instructions in accordance with a strict set of "conditions of the New Life".
-These included absolute acceptance of any circumstance and consistent good cheer in the face of any difficulty.
+They traveled around India incognito while begging for food and carrying out Baba's instructions according to a strict set of conditions, including acceptance of any circumstance and consistent good cheer in the face of any difficulty.
 Companions who failed to comply were sent away.

 Concerning the New Life, Meher Baba wrote:

-This New Life is endless, and even after my physical death it will be kept alive by those who live the life of complete renunciation of falsehood, lies, hatred, anger, greed and lust; and who, to accomplish all this, do no lustful actions, do no harm to anyone, do no backbiting, do not seek material possessions or power, who accept no homage, neither covet honor nor shun disgrace, and fear no one and nothing; by those who rely wholly and solely on God, and who love God purely for the sake of loving; who believe in the lovers of God and in the reality of Manifestation, and yet do not expect any spiritual or material reward; who do not let go the hand of Truth, and who, without being upset by calamities, bravely and wholeheartedly face all hardships with one hundred percent cheerfulness, and give no importance to caste, creed and religious ceremonies.
-This New Life will live by itself eternally, even if there is no one to live it.

 Meher Baba ended the New Life in February 1952 and once again began a round of public appearances throughout India and the West.